Skip to content

 For 31 Oct on a Friday/Saturday: 8–12 weeks ahead for top-tier themed acts.
 Mid-tier function bands willing to do themed sets: 6–8 weeks.
 Themed specialty acts (gothic string quartets, costumed cabaret, circus performers): 8–10 weeks because supply is thin.
 Halloween-on-Saturday years (e.g. 2025, 2031): book 4–5 months ahead.
 Last-minute (under 3 weeks): realistic for non-themed function bands or DJ-only formats.

 The proven format is a themed function band (full costume, Halloween-anthem setlist, 90-minute set) supported by a DJ for continuous music and a costume contest mid-evening.
-For larger venues (300+ guests), layering a band with circus or cabaret performers (fire-eaters, aerial silks, magicians, tarot readers) creates a richer Halloween atmosphere.
+For larger venues (300+ guests), layering a band with circus or cabaret performers creates a richer atmosphere.
 Tribute acts (Queen, Alice Cooper, Ozzy) work well for rock-leaning audiences.
-Avoid: half-themed acts that don't commit to costume — they read as awkward rather than intentional.
+Avoid: half-themed acts that don't commit to costume.
+Browse themed acts on GigXchange and check their photos and reviews before booking.

 Most themed bands bring some visual production (themed PA scrims, basic fog machine, themed lighting cues) — confirm before booking.
 For full immersive Halloween events, you'll typically work with the venue's in-house production team plus the band's setlist commitment.
 For smaller bookings, the band brings a Halloween medley but the venue provides decor/lighting.
 Always discuss the visual scope upfront — most disappointment comes from mismatched expectations on theming.